PROJECT

 To date, it has participated in over 20 research projects, collaborated with more than 35 companies and start-ups, over 180 healthcare professionals, and 300 patients, and has published more than 40 scientific papers.

-NOVA.ID.FCT, a private non-profit research organization based at NOVA FCT, serves as the legal entity for its R&D activities and manages projects across 16 research units, nine of which are rated as Excellent by FCT.
-With extensive experience in large-scale research programmes, including FP7 and H2020 projects, NOVA.ID.FCT brings critical expertise to the project through the LibPhys Biosignals group, contributing advanced capabilities in predictive analytics, AI model development and user-centered digital innovation.
+NOVA.ID.FCT, a private non-profit research organization based at NOVA FCT, serves as the legal entity for its R&D activities.
+With extensive experience in large-scale research programmes, including FP7 and H2020 projects, NOVA.ID.FCT brings critical expertise to the project through the LibPhys Biosignals group, contributing advanced capabilities in predictive analytics, AI model development, and user-centred digital innovation.
 It will play a key role in designing an intuitive, evidence-based platform and in translating findings to inform healthcare policy and practice.

-HGO-ULSAS’s mission is to provide specialized care, ensuring that patient care matches their needs based on best clinical practices and efficient resource use.
-The HGO-ULSAS also focuses on research, education, prevention and continuity of care, prioritizing the patient-first principle.
+ULSAS’s mission is to provide specialized care, ensuring that patient care matches their needs based on best clinical practices and efficient resource use.
+ULSAS also focuses on research, prevention and continuity of care, prioritizing the patient-first principle.

-In 2016, HGO, USF Almada and USF Seixal launched the High Users Resolution Group Program (GRHU) to manage high users (HU) and reduce emergency department (ED) visits.
-This multidisciplinary team provides patient-centered case management, planning personalized interventions to monitor patients.
+In 2016, HGO and Agrupamento de Centros de Saúde Almada-Seixal (ACES Almada-Seixal) created the High Users Resolution Group Program (GRHU).
+This multidisciplinary team identifies and provides care to ED high users, aiming to improve their health status and, consequently, reduce their visits to the ED.
 Addressing socioeconomic, emotional and environmental factors, the GRHU has effectively reduced ED visits, hospital use and related costs while improving patients' quality of life and satisfaction.
-In December 2023, there was a 50.2% reduction in HU compared to December 2016, with a 52.3% decrease in ED episodes.
-By January 2024, GRHU had worked with over 500 HU.
+In December 2023, there was a 50.2% reduction in high users compared to December 2016, with a 52.3% decrease in ED episodes.
+By January 2024, GRHU had worked with over 500 high users.

-Recognized for its commitment to excellence, HGO-ULSAS has received national and international awards, including the Quality Improvement Award from Caspe Healthcare Knowledge Systems and being a finalist in the Top Health Awards 2023/24 with GRHU.
-These awards highlight the unit's dedication to improving the quality of offered services.
+Recognized for its commitment to excellence, HGO has received national and international awards and was a finalist in the Top Health Awards 2023/24 with GRHU.
+These awards highlight the unit's dedication to improving the quality of services.

 NEWS